slightech/MYNT-EYE-S-SDK/docs/src/sdk/install_ubuntu_src.rst

 .. tip::

-  To build and install Opencv, Please refer to `Installation in Linux <https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html>`_ .
+  To build and install Opencv(Not support 4.0+), Please refer to `Installation in Linux <https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html>`_ .
 Alternatively, refer to the command below:

   .. code-block:: bash